buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 {% include content_blurb.html category="monographs" slug="heart-of-understanding_tnh" %}
 - An incredibly popular and influential, modern (commercial) commentary on the (Mahayana) Heart Sutra presents a much beloved take on Huayan philosophy.
-- Note especially the similarities or differences to the Theravada.
+- Note especially the similarities or differences to the Theravāda.
 How might these two perspectives on dependent origination illuminate each other?

 {% include content_blurb.html category="essays" slug="purity-of-heart_geoff" %}